U.S. Relations With Spain

 The United States established diplomatic relations with Spain in 1783.
 Spain severed diplomatic relations with the United States in 1898 at the start of the Spanish-American War, in which Spain lost Puerto Rico, Guam, and the Philippines to the United States.
 U.S.-Spanish relations were reestablished in 1899.

 Spain and the United States are closely associated in many fields.
-In addition to U.S. and Spanish cooperation in the North Atlantic Treaty Organization (NATO), defense and security relations between the two countries are regulated by the Mutual Defense Assistance Agreement and the Agreement on Defense Cooperation.
+Spain joined the North Atlantic Treaty Organization (NATO) in 1982.
+In addition to U.S. and Spanish cooperation in NATO, defense and security relations between the two countries are regulated by the Mutual Defense Assistance Agreement and the Agreement on Defense Cooperation.
 Under this agreement, Spain has authorized the United States to use certain facilities at Spanish military installations.
-In 2011, Spain announced its intention to allow four U.S. ballistic missile defense-capable destroyers to be stationed at a base southern Spain.
-The United States and Spain are strong allies in the fight against terrorism.
+In 2012 and 2015, Spain and the United States amended this agreement to permit the basing of additional U.S. personnel and equipment at bases in southern Spain.
+Spain is an active participant in the Coalition to Defeat ISIS, with over 500 personnel deployed in Iraq in 2019 to support the training of the Iraqi security forces.

 U.S. Assistance to Spain